themesberg/flowbite-angular/apps/docs/docs/customize/use-custom-style/index.md

 ```

 You can then pass TailwindCSS classes, following the component's base theme.
 If one or more keys are
-not filled in the customStyle, then the base style from the component will be used.
+not filled in the customTheme, the component falls back to its base styles.